centre-for-humanities-computing/DaCy/_sources/installation.rst.txt

 Detailed instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The default installation of DaCy does not install danlp as it has a lot of dependencies that might collide with the packages you might wish to use.
-DaCy only uses danlp, for downloading its wrapped models for sentiment.
+DaCy only uses danlp for downloading its wrapped models for sentiment.
-If you wish to install danlp with dacy simply run:
+If you wish to install danlp with dacy you can run:

 .. code-block::